Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The result of *Cut12* operation is a compound containing split part of the argument *E1*, i.e. new edge *E11*.

-In this case the argument edge *E1* has has a common part with solid *S2* so the corresponding part is not included into the result.
+In this case the argument edge *E1* has a common part with solid *S2* so the corresponding part is not included into the result.
 The yellow square is not a part of the result.
 It only shows the place of *S2*.

 @figure{/user_guides/boolean_operations/images/boolean_image026.png}